-- 170. Despite knowing that TDF causes kidney and bone damage and that TAF is safer for patients' kidneys and bones, Gilead designed the TDF Drugs to contain TDF rather than safer TAF as the orally available version of tenofovir. - 171.
-In addition to withholding the safer TAF design of Stribild, Gilead made Stribild even more dangerous to patients when it formulated the drug to include 300 mg TDF with cobicistat. - 172.
+- 212. Despite knowing that TDF causes kidney and bone damage and that TAF is safer for patients' kidneys and bones, Gilead designed the TDF Drugs to contain TDF rather than safer TAF as the orally available version of tenofovir. - 213.
+In addition to withholding the safer TAF design of Stribild, Gilead made Stribild even more dangerous to patients when it formulated the drug to include 300 mg TDF with cobicistat. - 214.
 Stribild is a fixed dose combination containing 300 mg TDF, emtricitabine, elvitegravir, and cobicistat.
 Elvitegravir is an integrase strand transfer inhibitor (INSTI).
 Cobicistat has no antiretroviral effect; it is a pharmacoenhancer that increases the plasma concentrations of elvitegravir.
-Regimens that include a pharmacoenhancer like cobicistat are called "boosted" regimens. - 173.
-Gilead's early development of elvitegravir used ritovanir as the boosting agent.
-Gilead knew before Viread entered the market in 2001 that coadministration of TDF with ritovanvir-boosted lopinavir significantly increased tenofovir concentrations.
+Regimens that include a pharmacoenhancer like cobicistat are called "boosted" regimens. - 215.
+Gilead's early development of elvitegravir used ritonavir as the boosting agent.
+Gilead knew before Viread entered the market in 2001 that coadministration of TDF with ritonavir-boosted lopinavir significantly increased tenofovir concentrations.
 By 2004, the Viread label warned doctors to carefully monitor patients taking both TDF and ritonavir/lopinavir.
-And scientific literature published years before Gilead developed Stribild indicated that renal toxicity associated with TDF was more frequent in patients receiving TDF in combination with boosted protease inhibitors. - 174.
+And scientific literature published years before Gilead developed Stribild indicated that renal toxicity associated with TDF was more frequent in patients receiving TDF in combination with boosted protease inhibitors. - 216.
 Although Gilead ultimately replaced ritonavir with cobicistat as the boosting agent in Stribild, the two boosters are structurally similar.
 Gilead learned during development of Stribild that tenofovir levels in patients receiving Stribild (TDF with cobicistat) were similar to the tenofovir levels experienced in patients who took TDF in combination with a ritonavir-boosted protease inhibitor.
-Gilead knew that tenofovir levels are 25-35% higher when combining TDF in a boosted regimen.
+Gilead knew that tenofovir levels are 25-35% higher when combining TDF in a boosted regimen. - 217.
+Despite knowing that combining TDF with cobicistat would significantly increase tenofovir levels in patients' blood, Gilead did not reduce the dose of TDF when it formulated Stribild.
+Gilead's Stribild clinical trials showed an increased rate of serious renal adverse events that led to treatment discontinuation.
+Stribild is even more toxic to patients' kidneys and bones than unboosted TDF.